 If you were wondering “What is creative writing?” before, we hope this guide has begun to answer your question.

-In its essence, this form of writing can truly be anything that the writer wants it to be.
+In its essence, this art form can truly be anything that the writer wants it to be.
 While writing creatively can take on many forms, its ultimate goal is always to say something, to mean something, or to make someone feel something—and it is a powerful way for students of all ages to learn the value of their own hearts and minds.

 Links & Resources